ajourneythroughdatascience/deep-dives/data-science/polars-a-lightning-fast-dataframe-library-for-python-and-rust/polars-a-lightning-fast-dataframe-library-for-python-and-rust.md

 └──────────┴──────────┴────────────────────┘
 ```

-As we move further, we can see a pattern in `Polars` syntax; it's very similar to SQL syntax, while at the same time being closely related to `Pandas`. `Polars` almost writes as a declarative language, each transformation step being very clear.
+As we move further, we can see a pattern in `Polars` syntax; it's very similar to SQL's while simultaneously being related to `Pandas`. `Polars` almost writes as a declarative language, with each transformation step exposing clear steps.
 Clarity increases if we separate each statement in a newline continuation.

-Since we don't have the actual addresses for the places we would like to check, we will use the geolocation libraries we installed earlier to visualize these coordinates in a `folium` map:
+Since we don't have the actual addresses for the places we would like to study, we will use the geolocation libraries we installed earlier to visualize these coordinates in a `folium` map:

 ##### **Code**
 ```Python